ctrl-alt-del/devenv/README.md

 ## Eclipse
 Eclipse is an integrated development environment (IDE) and you can learn more about it on its [homepage](http://www.eclipse.org/).

-To use it to develop Android application, I use one of its variant called [Eclipse IDE for Java Developers](http://www.eclipse.org/downloads/packages/eclipse-ide-java-developers/lunar) because it is relatively smaller than other variants.
+Although it is now recommended to use [Android Studio](#android-studio) for Android development, you can use eclipse as your IDE if you prefer to.
+I use one of its variant called [Eclipse IDE for Java Developers](http://www.eclipse.org/downloads/packages/eclipse-ide-java-developers/lunar) because it is relatively smaller than other variants.
 You can feel to use the [standard one](http://www.eclipse.org/downloads/packages/eclipse-standard-44/lunar) or other of its variant as well.

 * [**Mac**](#eclipse-on-mac)
 * [**Ubuntu**](#eclipse-on-ubuntu)